krelbel/ALttPMSUShuffler/README.md

   any tracks with "disabled" (case-insensitive) in the directory name or file name; useful for keeping tracks hidden from the shuffler without needing to move them out of the collection entirely.

+- Caches the track list in ./trackindex.pkl to avoid reindexing the entire collection every time the script is run.
+If run in the command line as "python Main.py --reindex", it will regenerate the track index.
+Use this to pick up any new MSU packs for the shuffler.

  Debugging options (not necessary for normal use):